Kamaeleo/Kamaeleo/README.md

-- 👋 Hi, I’m @Kamaeleo
+- 👋 Hi, I’m Kamaeleo
-- 👀 I’m interested in hacking/3D-printing
+- 👀 I’m interested in 3D-printing/if you read this you should know
-- 🌱 I’m currently learning electronics
+- 🌱 I’m currently learning (   U3RhbGtlciE=   )
-- 💞️ I’m looking to collaborate on open-source projects
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me kamaeleo@mail.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him (Actually I don't care)
-- ⚡ Fun fact: I like swiss chocolate!
+- ⚡ Fun fact: I almost broke my hand while 3D-printing

 <!---
 Kamaeleo/Kamaeleo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.